zhall6/Database-Project-26/README.md

 [Use Case](https://github.com/zhall6/Database-Project-26/blob/main/images/Use%20Case.jpg)

 ## Business Rules:
-- Only Students can be drivers
+- Students can be drivers
 - Customers must be registered
 - Customers must order from a restaurant before rating it
 - Delivery must be made before the driver can be rated